Where is Sunshine Canyon Landfill located?

 How do you control odors?

 Odors are controlled with good operational programs and an effective landfill gas management system.
 Landfill personnel conduct routine odor inspections intended to prevent off-site odor or deal with odor as quickly as possible once detected.
 The landfill continuously upgrades the landfill gas management system.
 Additionally, we use a misting system to assist with odor control.
-Any reports of odors can be made directly to the landfill by calling (800) 926-0607.
+To report a landfill odor, call us at (818) 362-2124 or submit an Odor Report.
+You may also call AQMD at 1 (800) CUT-SMOG or complete their online form to submit an Odor Report.

 What is the life expectancy of the landfill?